 - Trans fats: These fats are known to increase bad cholesterol (LDL) levels and reduce good cholesterol levels i.e. HDL.
 These directly contribute to cardiovascular risk.

 - Processed foods: Processed foods are usually high in fats or salt, if not both.
 Excess fat and sodium intake causes obesity, high blood pressure and contribute to developing cardiovascular ailments.

-- Alcohol: Although moderate consumption of alcohol is known to improve circulation, it becomes a problem when starts binge drinking.
-Alcoholism is a known risk factor for liver diseases, peptic ulcers, arrhythmia, and cardiomyopathy.
+- Alcohol: Although moderate consumption of alcohol is known to improve circulation, it becomes a problem when one starts binge drinking.
+Alcoholism is a known risk factor for liver diseases, peptic ulcers, arrhythmia and cardiomyopathy.

 - Chlorine: We all feel that chlorine in swimming pools help make it safer for us.
-However, it gets absorbed into the skin almost immediately and causes heart disease in the long run.
+However, it gets absorbed into the skin almost immediately and causes heart diseases in the long run.